supurloop/ssf/README.md

   - Run the unit tests.

 Only the finite state machine framework uses system ticks, so you can stub out SSFPortGetTick64() if it is not needed.
+When the finite state machine framework runs in a multi-threaded environment some OS synchronization primitives must be implemented.

 ### Heap and Stack Memory
 Only the memory pool and finite state machine use dynamic memory, aka heap.
 The memory pool only does so when a pool is created.
 The finite state machine only uses malloc when an event has data whose size is bigger than the sizeof a pointer.